Steve-Gu/FoodPicker_GU_Yongpeng/README.md

 ```bash
 java -cp target/FoodPicker_GU_Yongpeng-1.0-SNAPSHOT.jar org.abc.foodpicker.Main foodItems:cold
 ```
 all food related with cold will be found.
-Moreover, foodItems can be replaced with locationid, applicant, facilityType, address, zipCode.
+Moreover, foodItems can be replaced with locationid, applicant, facilityType, address, zipCode to meet different needs.
 * if some foods match your search, the found data will display in the screen, otherwise, "NO Data found." will display.

 ## ToDo